3. Set the Date and Venue

 - Ask In Advance: Before setting a traditional wedding budget, you (both bride & groom) may want to nicely ask your parents and also ask wealthy relatives (Aunties and Uncles) if they are willing to support you financially.
 If so, ask how much they are looking to contribute. *NOTE: This asking-for-support is only likely to work if you ask them way ahead of time (about 6 months to a year before your planned trad wedding date), as they obviously have other money obligations and need to plan for you.

-*NOTE (again): With traditional weddings, there are two costs to plan for: (i) money to take care of the engagement list, and (ii) money for the traditional wedding reception (with Igbo traditional weddings, this is known as ‘Igba Nkwu‘).
+*NOTE (again): With traditional weddings, there are two groups of costs to budget or plan for: (i) money to take care of the customary ‘engagement list’ items, and (ii) money for the traditional wedding reception (with Igbo traditional weddings, this is known as ‘Igba Nkwu‘).

-- Budget for the Engagement List: You should have an amount set out for getting items in the customary engagement list because it is FIXED based on the list you’re given.
+- Make a Budget for the Traditional Engagement List: You should have an amount set out for getting items in the customary engagement list because it is FIXED based on the list you’re given.
 You can’t control what to spend here.
 Focus on saving costs by realistic scaling your Igba Nkwu according to your pocket size.
 ALSO;

 Decide if you want to invite your ‘town friends and office colleagues’ to the traditional wedding (if it will be in the village).
 How many friends will you invite?
 Remember that food and drinks cost money per invited guests, and so more people means more money to spend.
 [Read: How to determine how many guests to invite to your traditional wedding];

-That means you may travel a few days before the wedding to make the purchase or send money to parents or trusted relatives to shop them for you.
+That means you may travel a few days before the wedding to make the purchase or send money to parents or trusted relatives to shop for you.
 You may only buy from your location a few selected items that are cheaper there.